 Ban Mae Hat is the only proper village on the island.
 It's lively, it's pleasant and it's friendly.
 Perhaps a little too friendly if you get my drift.
 Long-Tail Touts are here to greet you with a big smile while proclaiming to know the best, but often isolated bungalows for overnight stays, the best beaches and dive sites.

 Be careful, be watchful and be wary.
 Touts can be shrewd, slick and sharp.
 After all, they have been perfecting this particular craft for decades and you as a first timer, are the perfect target.
 You need to be wide awake here.
 When confronted with situations such as these, simply smile politely and then just walk away.

 Simple as it may seem, I know it's not always easy.
 You need to learn and learn fast otherwise the alternative is to get ripped off.
 Something that will happen at least once on your trip.
 I'm getting better at avoiding the suspicious behaviour of touts now.
 And it's often said that practice makes for perfection, so it's better to avoid these confrontations.
 Rather than that, go your own way.

 Nestling in the heart of a pleasant beachfront setting, the amenities at Mae Hat is far greater than the rest of the island and includes a few small supermarkets, a couple of pharmacies a police station and a clinic.
 The only paved street heads straight up a hill from the main pier and from there, to several narrower streets that run up at right angles and parallel to the seafront.

-As much as you can get around the 21 square kilometre (8 square mile) island easily on foot, there are a few roads you can take, albeit some of them being little more than rough tracks and really only suitable for four wheel drive type vehicles.
+As much as you can get around the 21 square kilometre (8 square miles) island easily on foot, there are a few roads you can take, albeit some of them being little more than rough tracks and really only suitable for four wheel drive type vehicles.
 Rental agencies hire out mopeds, quad bikes and various all-terrain vehicles should you wish to explore Ko Tao island by road or off-road.